MANSIBAGOHIL/iot-temperature-heart-rate-monitor/README.md

 An Arduino-based prototype that reads body-temperature and pulse-sensor signals, displays the results on a 16x2 LCD, and sends the readings to ThingSpeak through an ESP8266-01 Wi-Fi module.

-> This was an academic sensor-interfacing project.
+> This was an academic sensor-interfacing project in 2021.
 It is an educational prototype, not a calibrated or approved medical device.

 ## Technologies and Components